Global SMEFT Fits at Future Colliders: Higgs + EW fit

 \item The Higgs rate measurements listed in \autoref{tab:LHC_HiggsSxBR}-\ref{tab:CLIC3000_Higgs}.
 In particular, the results for all future colliders are assumed to be combined with the HL-LHC Higgs measurements.

 \item The electroweak precision observables in \autoref{tab:EWPO}.
 Here we assume as a baseline the current set of precisions for EWPO, but with SM central values.~\footnote{We exclude the recent measurement of the $W$ mass from CDF.} This is combined with all future collider scenarios.

 \item The diboson measurements in \autoref{sec:diboson}.
-For lepton colliders, this include the rate measurements and the differential analysis using optimal observables; for the HL-LHC, we implement the results from Ref.~\cite{Grojean:2018dqj}.
+For lepton colliders, this include the $W$ branching ratio measurements and the differential analysis using optimal observables; for the HL-LHC, we implement the results from Ref.~\cite{Grojean:2018dqj}.

-\item For the high energy muon collider only: $\gamma\gamma \to W^+W^-$ for the measurements of the W branching ratios.
-Their cross sections~\cite{Han:2021kes} are much larger than the one of $\mu^+\mu^- \to W^+W^-$ at very high energy.
+\item For the high energy muon collider only, we also consider the $\gamma\gamma \to W^+W^-$ process for the measurements of the W branching ratios.
+The cross section~\cite{Han:2021kes} for this process is much larger than the one of $\mu^+\mu^- \to W^+W^-$ at very high energy.
 This mainly improves the reach on the operator coefficients that modify the W branching ratios.

 \end{itemize}